MEI Travel Banner Ad

 Local Tour Operator

 However, you will not have any protection from the cruise company or the third-party vendor with this route.
-Each tour operator has his/her own policies when it comes to cancellations, payment methods, and guarantees on getting you back to the ship on time.
-So, do be sure to find out all the details before booking.
+Each tour operator has their own policies when it comes to cancellations, payment methods, and guarantees on getting you back to the ship on time.
+So, make sure to find out all the details before booking.

 Pricing can also vary.
 Some of these operators offer more unique experiences at lower costs.
 Not all direct bookings will save you money though.
 If the tour promises unique access or small group/private tours, they will likely be pricey.
 However, the ability to customize the experience might be worth the cost to some.